FH-Potsdam/github-setup-tools/README.md

     brew install imagemagick
     brew install ghi

+##Authentification
+get an auth token like in [this guide](https://help.github.com/articles/creating-an-access-token-for-command-line-use) __Warning!__ this should stay a secret.
+It has read write acces to all your repos.

 ##Environment Variables
 For easy auth code storage you can use [EnvPane](https://github.com/hschmidt/EnvPane).
 These variables can then be accessed in scripts and applications.